DIY labeling with CVAT

 4) Beware of labeling many boxes that overlap or are entirely contained within each other.
 This can really confuse your model.

-CVAT shortcuts:
+CVAT Tips

-- Start your labels list with the most represented class - it will be the default when you draw a box
+• Start your labels list with the most represented class.
+It will be the default when you draw a box

-- Label all objects in each class first - you can focus on them and change all of their labels at once
+• Label all objects in each class first - you can focus on them and change all of their labels at once

-- Type "N" to draw a new box
+• Type "N" to draw a new box

 CVAT Alternatives